-As growing numbers of us start working from home, the home office is becoming an ever-important room in the house.
-Even for those who don’t work regularly from home, zoning off a dedicated work area can be useful to keep work and life more separate and help achieve a better ‘balanced’ lifestyle.
+As growing numbers of us are working from home, the home office is becoming an ever-important room in the house.
+Even for those who don’t work regularly from home, zoning-off a dedicated work area can be useful to keep work and life more separate and help achieve a better ‘balanced’ lifestyle.
 If you are wanting a more work-friendly and productive space, we explore five things to consider when creating your ideal home office.

 You need to make sure that your home office is designed to meet your needs.
 Quite often, it isn’t a case of transforming a spare room into a suitable office — you may not have the space, money or time.
 However, you can create an office space in any room of your home.

 Where to locate your ideal home office space

 The location of your home office is important, especially if you want to optimise your productivity.
 When you are deciding where to locate your office, you need to consider factors such as how you work, where power points are located and what impact your work will have on others who live in your home.

 If you require a quiet and isolated office in which to work, you may decide that a loft conversion is a good idea.
 However, if you want to be able to listen out for your children while you work, you may decide to create a space in the kitchen or central living area.

 When you are deciding where to locate your office, do not forget to take into account space requirements.
 You need to decide how much surface space you need to work on, whether you need boards or items up on the wall and find an area where as many as possible of these needs are met.